Star Gazing in Kent

 So, whether you’re lucky enough to live nearby to one of our favourite stargazing locations and need only peer out the window at those big skies, or you fancy losing a few hours to Instagram, searching for the best shots of our starry locations, prepare for some beautiful sights.

 Imagine settling in for the evening after a day exploring North Kent, a warming mug of coffee in hand and the world at your feet.
-Yes, literally the world at your feet; Elmley is the only place in the UK where you can spend the night within a National Nature Reserve.
-You can spend a night in one of the five custom made luxurious Shepherds Huts and see the stars from the comfort of your own bed - one to remember for the future!
+Yes, literally the world at your feet; Elmley is the only place in the UK where you can spend the night within a National Nature Reserve, snuggled up in one of five custom made luxurious Shepherds Huts.
+With views like these, it's definitely one to remember for the future!
 In the meantime, be sure to check out @elmleynature on Instagram.